Smart load

 Method 2: Connecting using Shelly

-Shelly consists of smart plugs, smart relays, and other devices designed for power/energy monitoring and remote control of electrical loads.
+Shelly consists of smart sockets, smart relays, smart meters, and other components.
+It is used for power/energy statistics and enables remote control of smart loads.

 1